JMehdi2/School-Projects/CAUSAL EFFECT OF ENGLISH LANGUAGE PRE-TRAININGS ON EMPLOYMENT OF REFUGEES IN THE USA/readme.md

 # Causal Data Analysis Project

-**The assigned task was to measure the effect of a treatment observed in real life.**
+**The object of this project is to measure the effect of a treatment observed in real life.**
+**After exploring various sources of observational data, I worked on proposing an estimate for the effect of English pretraining programs on the integration of refugees in the US society.**

 The analysis is conducted using Stata.